automotive-grade-linux/docs-agl/docs/getting-started/source-code.md

  * if your system is Windows© or iOS© you should use a virtualization solution  (Virtualbox, VMWare ...) to run a Linux VM on your system.

 For AGL 2.1, Yocto Project 2.1, known as krogoth, has been selected for the BSP and build system.
-This will change in the future but as of today [jul-2016] it is currently strongly recommended to use 2.0.

 Reference data for configuring your system can be found in the Yocto documentation [Here][yocto ref Manual]